ltw-webdev-4/curriculum/form-error-messages.md

       **Form error messages**

   - content: |
-      ## Designing forms is hard, <br>Designing validation states is harder
+      ## Designing forms is hard, <br>Designing error messages is harder

   - content: |
       ## Error messages are friends

-      We’ve all run into error messages when filling out forms.
+      We’ve all run into error messages when filling out forms

-      They need to be designed & designed well.
+      *They need to be designed & designed well*

-      Because: we’ve all run into poor error messages.
+      Because: we’ve all run into poor error messages

   - content: |
       ## Form usability

-      Here are some major concerns when designing form error messages:
+      Some major concerns when designing forms & their error messages:

       - Obviousness & clarity
       - Colours (color blindness)
       - Accessibility (screen readers)

-  - type: figure
-    image: errors.png
-    caption: |
-      **Why are these error messages pretty good?**

   - content: |
       ## CSS selectors